reddyreddys255/hiking/README.md

-# hiking
+# Trail Whisperer: Using Machine Learning to Personalize Hiking Suggestions

-AllTrails Hiking Data and Personalization
+### Data Collection and Machine Learning Pipeline

+Comments or Questions?
+Please email me at: perryrjohnson7@gmail.com